Lytol/pwdify/README.md

 ### Notes

-- [ ] A file must be selected to continue on the files screen
 - [ ] Status screen should perform the encryptions
 - [ ] Status screen should show list of files to be encrypted (with status)
 - [ ] Encrypt selected files using password